gseth/ControlAltAI-Nodes/README.md

 We are a team of two and create extensive tutorials for ComfyUI.
 Check out our YouTube channel:</br>
 <a href="https://youtube.com/@controlaltai">ControlAltAI YouTube Tutorials</a>

+## Black Forest Labs AI

+Black Forest Labs, a pioneering AI research organization, has developed the Flux model series, which includes the Flux1.[dev] and Flux1.[schnell] models.
+These models are designed to push the boundaries of image generation through advanced deep-learning techniques.

+For more details on these models, their capabilities, and licensing information, you can visit the <a href="https://blackforestlabs.ai/">Black Forest Labs website</a>

 ## License